 Conclusion

-In Bullish Advanced Market Structure, prices form higher highs and higher lows over the long term.
+In a bullish advanced market structure, prices consistently form higher highs and higher lows through the Break Of Structure (BOS) over the long term.

-The trend remains bullish unless the higher low is broken, signaling a potential reversal.
+The trend remains bullish unless the higher low is broken, indicating a potential reversal known as a Change of Character or Market Structure Shift (CHoCH or MSS).

 In Bearish Advanced Market Structure, prices form lower lows and lower highs over the long term.
 The trend stays bearish unless the lower high is broken.